helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 Using the SSH client on your computer, you'll need to create pair of SSH keys that will have a private and public key.
 The private SSH key will be added to the ssh-agent on your local computer.
 The public key is added to SSHD server (GitHub) of where you want to SSH into.

-## How to use SSH with Github?
+## How to use SSH with GitHub?

-If you want to utilize SSH with Github you'll need to setup a couple things.
+If you want to utilize SSH with GitHub you'll need to setup a couple things.

 Your computer will be the SSH client.
-Github will be the SSHD server of where you're trying to remote access. into.
+GitHub will be the SSHD server of where you're trying to remote access. into.
 This is where you'll be creating the private and public SSH keys.

 >**Should I create a new key if I already have one on my computer already?**
 >